Code-Institute-Submissions/MSP-7/testing.md

         Functionality available:
                 Basic HTML and CSS settings,
-                Javascript enabled for initial geo location of weather, Basic search (using either enter or left click to submit) Validation on the API response, limited to submet text confirmation alert Background updates based on weather main content Submit field clears on focus
+                Javascript enabled for initial geo location of weather, Basic search (using either the enter key or left mouse click to submit) Validation on the API response, limited to submit text confirmation alert Background updates based on weather main content Submit field clears on focus
         Test Results:
                 Initial location (using long/lat from browser) is operational if user allows - message on page if geolocation request declined
-                Ability to search for a city (user enter to submit) Ability to search for a city (user left mouse click to sumbit) Invalid submittion returns an error, this error is based on the API response and not field validation Still exists -  any City name entered will default to the American location.
+                Ability to search for a city (using enter key to submit) Ability to search for a city (user left mouse click to sumbit) Invalid submittion returns an error, this error is based on the API response and not field validation Still exists -  any City name entered will default to the American location.